boldingd/EclipsePhaseContent/Locus.md

 > They can definitely help, but, like Gunslinger kind of said earlier, they're not always impartial or available.
 > There aren't a lot of them, so they can't cover everything.
 > And they're not always impartial; the low-rep can find themselves at a distinct disadvantage.
-> And you have to actually request them; they're not assigned by the coop, like my mutualist coop does, or built into every contract, like an-caps usually do.
+> And you have to actually request them; they're not assigned by the coop (like my mutualist coop does), or built into every contract (like an-caps usually do).
 >
 > **Gunslinger\#MONOLITH**: The Extropian versions provides more "justice" to people who have more ability to pay, so I'll take our version.
 > And concerned-party-groups aren't perfect, but they're a lot less damaging than *cops* are.
 >
-> **plasmage**: Gonne be honest, that's not convincing.
+> **plasmage**: Gonna be honest, that's not great.
-> "Mob justice isn't perfect, but at least they're not cops."
+> "Mob justice isn't perfect, but at least they're not cops"?

 If you're in the Locus Federation, you can ask them to intervene.
 They do, in fact, have a Justice working-group; basically, they review the situation and assign penalties as appropriate.